May 22, 2012

 2.Measurement done with too few measurement variables

-3.Too much variation in data or outlier in data
+3.Too much variation in data or outliers in data

 4.Wrong selection of samples